-© 2010 by Rignér & Söderbaum.
+© 2011 by Ringnér, Söderbaum and Schulz.
 All rights reserved.
 No part of this publication may be reproduced without permission of the authors.
-Working papers are research materials circulated by their authors for purposes of information and critical discussion.
-They have not necessarily undergone formal peer review.
 The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 225722.